ARCH 7048 - Construction Management and Technology II

 These 120 or 240 or 480 hours should be used towards preparation of weekly tasks and for completion of the various assignments associated with the course, including development of various skills required to complete the same.
 Please organise your time wisely.

 This is a 3 unit course.
-Recommended study commitments are meant to be hours of full time study, not just sitting thinking about the subject!
-The communication skills developed by regularly and actively participating in discussions are considered to be most important by the School and are highly regarded by employers and professional bodies.
+Recommended study commitments are meant to be hours of full time study, not just sitting thinking about the subject.
+The 120 Hrs of self-guided study also include time commitment in self-learning of Revit through online learning sources of ArchiStar, and active participation in the online debate forum.
+The communication skills developed by regularly and actively participating in discussions are highly regarded by employers and professional bodies.

-Learning Activities SummaryEssential information on construction management and construction technology concepts and approaches, definitions of activities, management strategies, analysis techniques and contemporary issues will be dealt with by structured lecture and tutorial sessions.
+Learning Activities SummaryEssential information on construction management and construction technology will be dealt with by structured lecture and tutorial sessions.
 Tutorial sessions are featured with problem based/case study exercises.
 The approach is progressive, building upon fundamental concepts and knowledge acquisition with increasingly complex problem based exercises.

-In lecture sessions, following aspects of construction management and technology in building and civil engineering projects will be discussed: health, safety, communication, sustainability performance, construction materials, construction processes and structural systems.
-Students will be encouraged to relate these principles to the real life projects through reading academic papers and resources from the professional bodies such as Royal Institution of Chartered Surveyors, The Chartered Institute of Building, and Australian Institute of Building.
+Students will be encouraged to relate the knowledge to the real life projects through reading academic papers and resources from the professional bodies such as Royal Institution of Chartered Surveyors, The Chartered Institute of Building, and Australian Institute of Building.
 In tutorial sessions, students will work in groups to use their skills and knowledge to tackle these construction management and technology related issues.

 Specific Course RequirementsFailure to attend teaching due to medical, compassionate or extenuating circumstances is dealt with the School Policy, administered by the School Office.
 Submit the appropriate application for supplementary consideration together with the original signed medical or other relevant officer, to the School Office.
 If you foresee a problem contact the Course Coordinator BEFORE the problem actually occurs.
 Otherwise, contact the Course Coordinator as soon as possible and submit the appropriate application for supplementary consideration to the School Office.